Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

          * The Credential Status of the Speech services configured in SAVG should be verified.
 If credential status is failed then ASR/TTS conversations will fail.
       * In Call control parameters,
          * You can configure the fallback for different vendors.
 But for optimal performance, it’s advised to configure the fallback with the same vendor in a different region.
          * In-call control parameters don’t have any validation of duplicate values for Primary and Fallback configurations, so you have to pay closer attention to spelling mistakes.
-[Learn more](#call-control-parameters)
+[Learn more](#call-control-parameters).

 ### SSML